cloudposse/terraform-aws-components/modules/eks/actions-runner-controller/README.md

             image: summerwind/actions-runner-dind
             # `scope` is org name for Organization runners, repo name for Repository runners
             scope: "org/infra"
+            # We can trade the fast-start behavior of min_replicas > 0 for the better guarantee
+            # that Karpenter will not terminate the runner while it is running a job.
+            #  # Tell Karpenter not to evict this pod.
+This is only safe when min_replicas is 0.
+            #  # If we do not set this, Karpenter will feel free to terminate the runner while it is running a job.
+            #  pod_annotations:
+            #    karpenter.sh/do-not-evict: "true"
             min_replicas: 1
             max_replicas: 20
             scale_down_delay_seconds: 100